rohgoyal/getting-started/bluemix/setup-rate-limiting/README.md

    ![](./images/clientidandsecret.png)

-## Subscrie to an API product
+## Subscribe to an API Product

-1. Click the **API Products** link on the toolbar.
+1. Click **API Products** on the toolbar.
 Your Weather Provider API product is listed!

    ![](./images/apiproducts.png)
-2. Click the link to see details and options.
-You should see two plans available: the original Default Plan, and your new Demo plan.
-(If you only see one plan, return to API Connect and ensure that your product changes have been saved, staged and published to the Sandbox catalog.)
+2. Click on your Product to see details and options.
+You should see two Plans available: the original Default Plan, and your new Demo Plan.
+(If you only see one Plan, return to API Connect and ensure that your Product changes have been saved, staged and published to the Sandbox Catalog.)

    ![](./images/plans.png)
-3. Select **Subscribe** to subscribe to the Demo plan, and select the application you just registered.
-Now, your application can call the APIs associated with this plan, at a rate of up to *one* API call every minute.
+3. Click **Subscribe** to subscribe to the Demo Plan, and select the application you just registered.
+Now, your application can call the APIs associated with this Plan, at a rate of up to *one* API call every minute.

 We are ready to test this behavior and observe what happens when the application exceeds the specified rate.